 The final step is the constant monitoring of the students’ activity and the adaptation of the contents to their needs.

-Microlearning, like all the new trends and digital technologies, brings with it advantages, but also potential difficulties.
+Microlearning, like all the new trends and digital technologies, brings advantages, but also potential difficulties.
 It’s up to those who adopt them to exploit their potential and limit their problems, in order to pursue a winning strategy.